Six female-led shows to catch this autumn

 The coming months are chock-full of female-led shows

-We've taken inspiration from everyone's favourite musical about the wives of Henry VIII and listed six female-led shows that you should have on your radar over the coming few months.
+To celebrate the International Day of the Girl, we've taken inspiration from an empowering musical about the wives of Henry VIII and listed six other female-led shows that you should have on your radar over the coming few months.

-Manchester Opera House, 10 September to 12 October, then Shaftesbury Theatre in the West End
+Shaftesbury Theatre in the West End from 2 November

 What would happen if, rather than dying, Juliet had decided to go out and live her best life?
 That's the basic premise for the new musical &Juliet, which features the music of impresario Max Martin.
 We've heard some of the tunes in rehearsals and they really are the bees knees.